Tetrakern/fictioneer/INSTALLATION.md

 ### Recommended: Must-Use Plugins

-[Must-Use Plugins](https://wordpress.org/documentation/article/must-use-plugins/) are not installed but have to be manually copied into the **wp-content/mu-plugins** folder (does not exist by default).
+[Must-Use Plugins](https://wordpress.org/documentation/article/must-use-plugins/) are not installed but have to be copied into the **wp-content/mu-plugins** directory (does not exist by default).
 They are always loaded, in alphabetical order, and before any other plugin or theme.
 This behavior can be exploited to boost performance.
-When you look into the Fictioneer theme folder, you will find an mu-plugins subfolder with a must-use plugin ready to be copied over.
+When you look into the Fictioneer theme directory, you will find an mu-plugins subdirectory with must-use plugins ready to be copied over.

 If problems arise, you can just delete the plugin files.